schultek/jaspr/examples/flutter_embedding/README.md

 ## Building the website + app

-The project cal be built with:
+The project can be built with:

 ```terminal
 $ dart run jaspr build --input=lib/main_jaspr.dart --flutter=lib/main_flutter.dart